iffahnaveed/featured_events/README.md

--> Featured Events
+-> Featured Events:-
 A responsive web app to discover and register for local events near you.

--> Technologies & Tools Used
+-> Technologies & Tools Used:-
 HTML5 – Structure of the web page

 CSS3 – Styling and layout